 There is an alternative to litigating a divorce for those who are seeking a more civil, cost-effective way to dissolve a marriage — divorce mediation.
 This process requires the parties to work with a mediator who guides the parties in negotiating a marital settlement agreement.
 Before a divorce will be granted, the court must approve the agreement.
 In any event, mediation will only be successful if the parties negotiate in good faith.

-Speak to a Local Family Law Attorney Today
+Speak to a Local Divorce Lawyer Today

 Based in Maitland Florida, the Orlando Family Team is here to help you navigate the divorce process.
 Whether you need assistance with mediation, an uncontested or contested divorce, or crafting a parenting plan, we will provide you with a safe harbor so that you can make the best decisions about your future.
 Our husband and wife team will listen to your concerns and make sure your interests are protected.
 If your marriage has irretrievably broken down, don’t go it alone.
 Please contact us today.